sedouard/mongodb-mva/module2_getting_started/README.md

 }
 ```

 Like our example from [module 1](../module1_intro_doc_dbs/README.md) we get a Person document with a number of Account sub documents within it.
 This query didn't really have anything interesting to it.
-We simply wanted to retrieve the first person in Person collection (that is what MongoDB interpreted when we didn't specify any parameters into the *find()* function).
+We simply wanted to retrieve the first person in Person collection (that is what MongoDB interpreted when we didn't specify any parameters into the *findOne()* function).

-What happens when you execute:
+Let's see what happens when you execute:

 ```js
 db.collection.find()